thibaultduponchelle/archives/pages/community.md

 {% include section3.html
    color="lblue"
    left-title="Local Communities"
-   left-content='Find your local Perl group from over 230 groups world wide via <a href="http://www.pm.org/">Perl Mongers</a>' middle-title="Events"
-   middle-content='The vibrant community is organizing Perl <a href="/events">conferences, hackathons and workshops</a> all around the world.' right-title="Mail Lists" right-content='There are several <a href="/lists">mailing lists</a> you can suscribe.
-If you\'re just starting, you probably want to join <a href="http://learn.perl.org/faq/beginners">perl-beginners</a>.'
+   left-content='Find your local Perl group from over 230 groups world wide via [Perl Mongers]("http://www.pm.org/")' middle-title="Events" middle-content='The vibrant community is organizing Perl [conferences, hackathons and workshops]("/events") all around the world.' right-title="Mail Lists" right-content='There are several [mailing lists]("/lists") you can suscribe.
+If you\'re just starting, you probably want to join [perl-beginners]("http://learn.perl.org/faq/beginners").'
 %}